buildingSMART/bSDD/Model/Import Model/spreadsheet-import/README.md

 ## Using the Python converter

 1. You need to have Python installed.
 If not, download and install python from here: https://www.python.org/downloads/.
 2. You need to install a few Python libraries.
-If you don't have them already, type in the console: `pip install numpy pandas openpyxl tqdm`
+If you don't have them already, type in the console: `pip install numpy "pandas<3" openpyxl tqdm` (pandas 3 is not yet supported by the script)
    (note: system console, not a Python console.
 To open on Windows, find 'Command Prompt' app)
 4. Copy the Excel template and fill in with your data.
 All the fields marked with * are mandatory if a row is in use.
 5. Save and close the Excel file.